Releem/mysqlconfigurer/README.md

 The present repository contains the source code of the **Releem Agent**.

-[Releem](https://releem.com) is a database advisor for MySQL & MariaDB that provides automatic metrics analysis, actionable insights, and safe automation.
+[Releem](https://releem.com) is a database advisor for MySQL, MariaDB & PostgreSQL that provides automatic metrics analysis, actionable insights, and safe automation.
 It helps detect issues quickly, optimize performance continuously, and reduce manual work at scale.

 With Releem we are trying to bring top-notch experience in database management and save thousands of software engineers hours.